 On a modest cloud instance (e.g. AWS t3.small), without dedicated hardware or unusual system tuning, we have measured stable handling of roughly 170k–180k PPS under small-packet UDP/TCP SYN flood workloads.

-That figure shows how data-path optimization and placing logic at the right layer yield very high performance density on commodity hardware, avoiding the traditional pattern of horizontal scale-out with many instances or buying expensive purpose-built appliances.
-The gain comes from architecture, not from stacking hardware.
+That figure shows how optimizing the data path with XDP eBPF+ and attaching at the right hooks in the kernel yields very high performance density on commodity hardware, avoiding the traditional pattern of horizontal scale-out with many instances or buying expensive purpose-built appliances.
+Customer workloads still use the operating system kernel’s ordinary network protocol stack for normal traffic—unlike many NIC-centric bypass designs where applications or edge services abandon the kernel stack to chase mitigation throughput.
+The gain comes from architecture plus tight engineering integration with fully dynamic complex defense policies—not from dedicated hardware.

 From observations of real attacks in production, typical attack traffic peaks around 30–40 Mbps.
 The configuration above sustains on the order of 100 Mbps (corresponding to roughly 180k PPS of small packets).